 Now I know you all have heard me whine and cry about my terminal case of the winter blahs, but that isn't what I've come to blog about today.
 I've come to give you good people a remedy for winter blahs, or seasonal affective disorder, or seasonal depression, however you choose to call it.

 Dr. Oz piqued my interest on his show a week or so ago when he was talking about remedies for this dreaded affliction.
 I was actually just happy to see other downtrodden, winter-beaten souls.
 It's a misery loves company thing.
+One of the suggestions was ginger tea.

 I like ginger.